brntsllvn/wtf.parity/about.md

 I'm a software developer at [Zillow](https://www.zillow.com/).
 Before that, I worked in money management and studied engineering at Cornell University.

-Adler is my son.
-Betsy is my wife.
-We live in Seattle.
+I live in Seattle with my wife and baby boy.